microsoft/google-play-vsts-extension/docs/vsts-README.md

 3. **Version Code Pattern** *(String, Required if visible)* - The regular expression pattern to select a list of APK version codes to be removed from the track with this deployment, e.g. .*12?(3|4)?5

-4. **Sent changes to review** *(Boolean, Optional)* - Select this option to add `changesNotSentForReview=true` query parameter and send changes for review in GooglePlay Console.
+4. **Send changes to review** *(Boolean, Optional)* - Select this option to add `changesNotSentForReview=true` query parameter and send changes for review in GooglePlay Console.
 [More info](https://developers.google.com/android-publisher/api-ref/rest/v3/edits/commit#query-parameters).

      If you are getting the next error `Changes cannot be sent for review automatically.
 Please set the query parameter changesNotSentForReview to true`, select this option.